bearsunday/bearsunday.github.io/manuals/1.0/en/resource.md

 ### Syntax sugar

-The access to body has a syntax sugar.
+The body access has a syntax sugar.
 {% highlight php %}
 <?php